 A major turning point for VCOF occurred in 2000 when it relocated to a 3,000 square foot facility – the

 Rev. C.C.
 Cloud served as pastor of the Antioch Baptist Church, Gainesville, GA for many years and his life touched many in this community, throughout the state of Georgia and nation.
 VCOF honors Rev. Cloud's compassionate nature and commitment to his faith.
-Rev. Cloud's mission - calling people to service - lives on through the activities of the C.C.
-Cloud Youth Center.
+Rev. Cloud's mission - calling people to service - lives on.